Are flights included?

 While we’d recommend having about two years recent riding experience, it is more important that you are a confident rider.
 If you can lane split in city traffic then you can dodge sacred cows, Tatas and oncoming traffic on the wrong side of the road.

-Is riding in India dangerous?
+Is riding in India and Nepal dangerous?

 Riding motorcycles anywhere is dangerous.
 Riding motorcycles that are based on a 1950’s design and haven’t improved much makes it all part of the adventure right!